FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 ### Single ID Resolver

-The *Single ID Resolver* page is the interface for fetching the different source IDs corresponding to the provided ID.
+The *Single ID Resolver* page is the interface for fetching the different IDs corresponding to the provided ID.

   ![null](images/home/single_id_page_1.png)
   *Figure 1: Single ID Resolver (First Look)*

 To use the `Single ID Resolver`, select the source of your input ID from the dropdown menu on the left; enter the ID number in the field on the right; and select `Go`.
-You can test what happens if you input `000003`.
+You can test what happens if you select 'Inscriptions of Sicily' on the left and input `000003` on the right.

   ![null](images/home/single_id_page_2.png)
   *Figure 2: Single ID Resolver after fetching the IDs*